 LIFE IN YOUR NEW HOME

 There’s a huge difference between buying a new house and buying a home.
-A house is a physical commodity limited to physical attributes, whereas a home is more of a feeling, it’s a sense of belonging, security, and comfort that transcends the value of the bricks and mortar.
+A house is a physical commodity limited to physical attributes.
+But a home is more of a feeling.
+It’s a sense of belonging, security, and comfort that transcends the value of bricks and mortar.

 You’ll want to consider aspects such as whether your cell phone has a good signal in the property, the speed of the internet, and availability of digital TV.
 The lifestyle convenience are all things we seem unable to live without, and therefore, it’s important to check it out before committing to purchase.

 You’ll certainly want to consider the garden.
 Is it suitable for hosting outdoor parties and having friends over, or is it small and unsightly?
 You’ll want to meet the neighbors and work out what they’re like as people because this can make all the difference to a property feeling more like a home.